Blog

 Saber 100 to 1 mix

 Mixing the correct ratio of oil and gas for two-stroke engines is critical for optimal performance, longevity, and safety.
 The required mix ratio depends on the engine’s design, the manufacturer’s specifications, and the type of oil used.
-Here’s a deeper dive into the topic and why 300:1 is rare and typically used in specialized cases.
+Here’s a deeper dive into the topic, explaining why a 300:1 ratio is rare and typically used in specialized cases.

 Customers give SABER® 100:1 a 5-start review